-How to Find Motivation When Residency Runs You Down
+How to Find Motivation During Residency When You’re Burning Out

 A career in medicine requires tremendous dedication.
 From the number of hours we spend training at the hospital to the neverending board exams, it’s a path that is by no means easy.
 We hold ourselves to such high standards in our careers that it’s often a challenge to equally apply those standards to our personal growth and development.
 But by doing so, you can find the motivation you need when residency runs you down.
 On a day that you feel weak and defeated at work, this motivation can allow you to be strong and confident at home and vice versa.

 I’m guilty of having days when I get into my car, turn out of the hospital parking lot, and think to myself, “If I get home and never come back, it would be okay.”
 Nonetheless, each morning my alarm goes off at 6:00 AM, I hop out of bed and scramble out the door.
 Despite the long days, labs in my inbox, unwritten notes from clinic, and phone calls that need to be made, the motivation to show up each day remains despite the feeling of being run down.